PARC-Robotics/documentation-2023/docs/getting-started-tutorials/setting-up-with-docker.md

 ## Step 4: Building the Docker container

-1. Open a new terminal window and navigate to the main folder you created earlier.

-2. Run the following command to build the Docker container:
+1. In a new Powershell window, navigate to the `PARC_docker` and run the command to build the Docker container:
     ```shell
+    cd PARC_docker
     docker compose up -d
     ```